Altoona Area High School: William P. Kimmel Alternative School

 The District offers this school for students who are not successful or are disruptive in the traditional public school setting.
 The school focuses on dropout prevention, improving student's reading and math skills and assisting the student to successfully graduate.
 The school was named for a former school board president.

 Extracurriculars

 The district offers a variety of clubs, activities and an extensive sports program.
 The district owns three fields with artificial turfs enhance physical education, intramural and interscholastic athletic opportunities.

-Clubs and organizations

-The school offers a wide variety of clubs and organizations that the students can join.
-These include Concert Chorus, Drama, one basic and one advanced Jazz Bands, An award-winning, nationally ranked Marching band, Orchestra, Pep band, Wind Ensemble, String Ensemble, Vocal Ensemble, Chorus, Auxiliary, Mountain Lion Television (MLTV), ETC (Et Cetera Literary Magazine), Horseshoe (Yearbook), Mt.
-Echo (Newspaper), Advanced Dance Class Club, Ambassador Club, Astronomy Club, Chess Club, The Circle of Friends (Support group), Computer Club, Class Organizations, Diversity Group, Earthkeepers, Foreign Language Club (now known as Fanatics for Language and Culture), Future Business Leaders of America (FBLA), Future Homemakers of America Club (FCCLA), General Interest Club, Girls' League, Homecoming Committee, Interact Club, Junior Academy of Science, Key Club, Lioneers (dance/drill team), Mock Trial Team, National Art Honor Society, National Honor Society (NHS), REACH (Support group), Peer Mediation Program, Performing Arts Club, Principal's Student Advisory Committee, Speech League, Student Council, Students Against Destructive Decisions (SADD), Scholastic Scrimmage Team, Sports Interest Club, Youth Education Association Club, and Youth and Government Club.

 Athletics

 There are numerous sports and athletic programs available to the students at Altoona Area High School including an Intramural sports program.
 The Football and Track and Field teams compete at historic Mansion Park, which recently underwent field replacement.
 The District also operates the Sheetz Athletic Training Center a 3600 square-foot facility opened in August, 2009.